 Proper doggy shampoo

-I really love bath time – although you might not think it sometimes!
+I love bath time – although you might not think it sometimes!
 I love a good splash around in the bubbles.
-My only complaint is that I would really prefer a proper shampoo especially for dog’s fur – not that medicated stuff that Del uses!
+My only complaint is that I would prefer a good shampoo , especially for dog’s fur – not that medicated stuff that Del uses!

 New plastic toy for our games of fetch

-Each year I appear to get a new squidgy toy which is great for our games at the park.
-Please don’t get me one with a “squeak” though as this is the most annoying part of playtimes.
+Each year, I get a new squidgy toy, which is great for our games at the park.
+Please don’t get me one with a “squeak”, though this is the most annoying part of playtimes.
 I wouldn’t mind one of those tug toys that I spotted Bruno tugging his master around with the other day – that seems like a lot of fun.

 A new leather collar

-I don’t really mind my current collar, it’s got that sort of “worn-in look” and it’s very comfy.
-But just wait till after Christmas, all the other pooches will be down the Park showing off their new collars and leads and I don’t want to feel left out of course.
-I’ve already got my ID tag, so don’t need a new one of those – that will save Del a few pennies.
-It amazes me that that some of the other pets we meet on our daily walks don’t have their own ID tags on their collars.
-It’s so easy to get lost when chasing after a squirrel in the woods or bolting from fireworks, I’d hate to be lost and not know how to find my way home.
+I don’t mind my current collar.
+It’s got that sort of “worn-in look”, and it’s very comfy.
+But wait till after Christmas, all the other doggies will be down the park showing off their new collars and leads, and I don’t want to feel left out, of course.
+I’ve already got my ID tag, so I don’t need a new one of those – that will save Del a few pennies.
+It amazes me that some of the other pets we meet on our daily walks don’t have their ID tags on their collars.
+It’s so easy to get lost when chasing after a squirrel in the woods or bolting from fireworks; I’d hate to be lost and not know how to find my way home.

 Wet weather gear

-I’m really not too keen on going walkabouts in the rain and snow, but well, we all know daily exercise is good for us.
+I’m not too keen on going walkabouts in the rain and snow, but well, we all know daily exercise is good for us.
 If it’s not too much trouble, could I please have a new waterproof coat, one that fits me from my shoulders down to my tail to keep me dry?
-Fleecy lined would be quite nice too please.
+Fleecy lined would be pretty nice, too, please.
 As my other coat hasn’t had much wear, perhaps Del can donate it to a homeless dog who lives out on the street.
-It will certainly help to keep him warm and dry.
+It will undoubtedly help to keep him warm and dry.

 A promise of a daily walk to the woods

-Thanks Santa – I’ll remember to leave out one of my special dog biscuits for Rudolph on Christmas Eve!
+Thanks, Santa – I’ll remember to leave out one of my special dog biscuits for Rudolph on Christmas Eve!
 I’ll try not to bark when I see you too – I don’t want to frighten the other pets.
-Love Missy J

 And if your Christmas letter to Santa doesn’t work…..

 Please remember all the other dogs at Christmas who aren’t as lucky as ours.
-A small donation of money, dog food or even warm blankets will be gratefully accepted at any of the dog shelters around the area.
+A small donation of money, dog food or even warm blankets will be gratefully accepted at any dog shelter around the area.
 We love and appreciate everything they do to help our furry friends.